 UPDATE: Dr Ingve Björn Stjerna has published the letter from the german Ministry of Justice, deadline for comments is the Friday 3rd July (scroll the the bottom of the page “Update (16 and 17/06/2020)”).

 UPDATE2: Guidelines for submissions: “Please note that the comments you submit will be published on our website.
 This also includes names and others personal data contained in the document.
 We ask for this Submission of the opinion in a PDF format.
 Unless you are publishing we do not agree to personal data, we ask you to remove this in advance from the remove document.
 If you object to the publication on the Internet as a whole, it will be mentioned on the website of the BMJV only notes that a contribution has been submitted and who wrote this.”

-We welcome this semi-public consultation on the Unitary Patent Court and its Court.
-Although we would have preferred a proper public consultation, this is an opportunity to put on the record the different problems with the Unitary Patent and its Court.
+We welcome this private consultation on the Unitary Patent and its Court.
+Although we would have preferred a proper public consultation, this is an opportunity to put on the record the multiple problems of the proposed Unitary Patent Court

 Problem 1: Software Patents validated via the jurisprudence of a central patent court